GannaChernyshova/labspace-dhi-node/.labspace/05-compliance.md

 ```bash
 docker scout attest list $$orgname$$/dhi-node:24.9.0-debian13
 ```
-In the output you will see the list of available attestatins, such as:
+In the output you will see the list of available attestations, such as:
 * CycloneDX SBOM (A software bill of materials in CycloneDX format, listing components, libraries, and versions.)
 * in-toto vulnerabilities (A list of known vulnerabilities (CVEs) affecting the image's components)
 * OpenVEX (A document that identifies vulnerabilities that do not apply to the image and explains why)